ChrisWinters/wp-my-admin-bar/README.md

 Works on both Standalone Wordpress Installs and Multisite Networks.

+2.0.0 Update: This update uses the Settings API, which means the option names have changed.
+If you have any problems you can revert back by downloading/installing version 1.0.3 at Github: https://github.com/tribalNerd/wp-my-admin-bar/releases

 = For Support & Bugs =

 Please [contact us directly](http://technerdia.com/help/) if you need assistance or have found a bug.
 The WordPress Support forum does not notify us of new support tickets, no idea why, so contact us directly.
 Or, view on [Github!](https://github.com/tribalNerd/multisite-robotstxt-manager/) and clone/fork yourself a copy, report a bug or submit a ticket & pull request!